pseudotensor/open-strawberry/README.md

 ## Speculations

 1. MCTS, ToT, agents, etc. not required at training or inference time.
-2. Bootstrapping is key.
+2. Bootstrapping is key (i.e. progressive learning):
    * Identify problems the instruct model can do barely with strong CoT and high temperature for some number of fixed (e.g. 20) repeats.
    * Fine-tune the model on these reasoning traces with mix of other data as usual.
    * Use this model to generate reasoning traces for slightly harder problems this new model can barely do.
    * Repeat until the model can do the hardest problems, and the scope of reasoning traces as consumed more types of problems (but not all types since not always required).
+3. Human labeling or verification of reasoning traces are not required.
+4. Verification models are not required.
-3. Emphasize first principles thinking.
+5. Emphasize first principles thinking.
-4. Randomized useful CoT prompts for "next" from user when generating reasoning traces (e.g. not just next but "are you sure?" "any mistakes?" "how would you verify your answer?")
+6. Randomized useful CoT prompts for "next" from user when generating reasoning traces (e.g. not just next but "are you sure?" "any mistakes?" "how would you verify your answer?")
-5. Sometimes ask if the model is confident about an answer.
+7. Sometimes ask if the model is confident about an answer.
 If so, then ask it to place that answer in <final_answer> xml tags.
 If so, then terminate the reasoning trace generation.
-6. RLHF is not strictly required, just DPO or NLHF, where good reasoning traces are used for positive reward and bad reasoning traces are used for negative reward.
+8. RLHF is not strictly required, just DPO or NLHF, where good reasoning traces are used for positive reward and bad reasoning traces are used for negative reward.

 ## Project Goals